 - Members-only access to the IEC National Website (www.ieci.org) provides valuable safety resource information and a variety of powerful tools to enhance your productivity and profitability

-- Annual National Convention (October 21-24, 2015, Tampa, Florida) - provides opportunities for members to share ideas, analyze industry trends, and attend management & industry-related programs.
+- IEC Con 2015 (October 21-24, 2015, Tampa, Florida) - provides opportunities for members to share ideas, analyze industry trends, and attend management & industry-related programs.
+Th Expo portion of IEC Con 2015 providing hands-on access to the latest products from the industry's leading manufacturers, distributors, and service providers.

 - IEC National Policy Conference (May 4-6, 2015, Washington, DC) - provides updates on legislative issues that affect your business and the greater electrical industry and gives you a chance to talk with lawmakers

-- IEC National Business Summit - (February 10-12, 2015, New Orleans, Louisiana) offers timely and relevant educational programs for electrical contractors and an opportunity for members to take part in setting the direction of IEC.
+- IEC National Business Summit - offers timely and relevant educational programs for electrical contractors and an opportunity for members to take part in setting the direction of IEC.

 Networking & Business Development